bugzilla/bugzilla/docs/en/rst/installing/migrating-from-2.inc.rst

 Download Code from Git
 ======================

+First, you need to find what version of Bugzilla you are using.
+It should be in the top right corner of the front page but, if not, open the file :file:`Bugzilla/Constants.pm` in your Bugzilla directory and search for :code:`BUGZILLA_VERSION`.

-Download an additional copy of your *current* version of Bugzilla from the git repository into a separate directory alongside your existing Bugzilla installation (which we will assume is in a directory called :file:`bugzilla`).
+Then, you need to download an additional copy of your *current* version of Bugzilla from the git repository, and place it in a separate directory alongside your existing Bugzilla installation (which we will assume is in a directory called :file:`bugzilla`).

-You will need a copy of the git program.
-All Linux distributions have it;
+To do this, you will need a copy of the :command:`git` program.
+All Linux distributions have it; search your package manager for "git".
+On Windows or Mac OS X, you can
-search your package manager for "git".
-On Windows or Mac OS X, you can `download the official build <http://www.git-scm.com/downloads>`_.
+`download the official build <http://www.git-scm.com/downloads>`_.

 Once git is installed, run these commands to pull a copy of Bugzilla: